 When it comes to customer service, the key is to understand them and be able to meet their different needs and expectations.
 Our research has shown this:

-This is what we’ve established: understanding and adapting to customer needs is a problem for most organisations across the tech industry.
-This should therefore be a focus area for you to achieve high growth.
+This is what we’ve established: understanding and adapting to customer needs is a problem for most organisations across the tech industry – so this should be a focus area for you to achieve high growth.
 Because what do successful companies have in common?
 They meet their customers’ needs.

 How can you better understand your customers?